Setting up an ERIC

 - the spirit of a truly European venture (also allowing the participation of non-European countries)

-- a legal personality recognised in all EU Member States
+- a legal personality and extensive legal capacity recognised in all EU Member States

 - flexibility to adapt to the specific requirements of each infrastructure

-- a faster and more cost-efficient process than creating an international organisation
+- a faster process than creating an international organisation

-An ERIC can benefit from exemptions from VAT and excise duty in all EU Member States and it may adopt its own procurement procedures, which have to respect the principles of transparency, non-discrimination and competition but are not subject to public procurement procedures.
+In addition, an ERIC benefits from exemptions from VAT and excise duty.
+It may adopt its own procurement procedures, which have to respect the principles of transparency, non-discrimination and competition.

 Read more about the content of the regulation